-That will feel something like this, very easy could do this all day, very easy pass me my cup of tea, very easy I’ll have a digestive as well, oh a little bit of resistance, quickly followed by damn that’s hard, I can’t go any further.
+That will feel something like this..
+Very easy I could do this all day.
+Still easy pass me my cup of tea.
+Nothing going on so I’ll have a biscuit as well.
+Oh a little bit of resistance.
+Quickly followed by, damn that’s hard!
+I can’t go any further.

 Understanding the challenge is a challenge.

-Not only that, it’s extremely difficult for anybody to gauge exactly what that challenge represents in terms of a consistent number.
+Not only that, it’s extremely difficult to gauge exactly what that challenge represents in terms of a consistent number.

-In this paper involving the external rotation exercise mentioned above, the researchers found that changing the starting length of the same band could result in double the amount of tensile force being exerted by the person performing the exercise.
+In this paper which involved the external rotation exercise mentioned above.
+The researchers found that changing the starting length of the same band resulted in double the amount of force being exerted by the person performing the exercise.
 That’s a huge difference and difficult to monitor.

 Additionally, resistance bands are known to deform after a specific number of stretch cycles.
 Meaning that after a while they will provide anywhere between 5 and 15% less resistance no matter what strength they are to begin with.